jayasankai/CSS/README.md

 </pre>

 8. ID selector: Select by ID
 Note: Select item with specific id.
+Not recomended as IDs have other usages
 <pre>
 --html
 &lt;nav&gt;